bfidatadigipres/dpx_encoding/README.md

 - Moves all DPX directory filenames in list from DPX_PATH to FOR_DELETION folder
 - From within the FOR_DELETION folder, all DPX sequences are deleted.
 Else it just outputs to log 'no items for deletion at this time'.

-## Environmental variable storage
-These scripts are being operated on each server under a specific user, who has environmental variables storing path for these operations.
-These environmental variables are persistent so can be called indefinitely.
-When being called from crontab it's critical that the crontab user is set to the correct user with associated environmental variables.

-## Operational environment
-These scripts must be operated within the automation_dpx/ folder structure, listed above.

-automation_dpx
-├── current_errors
-├── encoding
-│   ├── dpx_completed
-│   │   ├── N_3623230_04of04
-│   │   ├── N_3623278_01of02
-│   ├── dpx_to_assess
-│   │   ├── N_3623284_03of03
-│   │   └── N_489875_2_08of08
-│   ├── rawcooked
-│   │   ├── dpx_to_cook
-│   │   │   └── N_473236_01of02
-│   │   ├── encoded
-│   │   │   ├── killed
-│   │   │   ├── logs
-│   │   │   └── mkv_cooked
-│   │   │       └── N_473236_01of02.mkv
-│   │   │       └── N_473236_01of02.mkv.txt
-│   │   └── failures
-│   ├── script_logs
-│   ├── tar_preservation
-│   │   ├── dpx_to_wrap
-│   │   │   └── N_489855_2_01of01
-│   │   ├── failures
-│   │   ├── logs
-│   │   └── tarred_files
-│   └── to_delete
-└── QC_files

-## Supporting crontab actions
-These RAWcooked and TAR scripts are to be driven from a server /etc/crontab.
-They use Linux Flock locks which are reside in /var/run and are included in the crontab FLOCK LOCK DETAILS.
-These flock locks are checked for, and if absent, recreated every hour using the flock_rebuild.sh script.

-The scripts for encoding and automation_dpx/ activities will run frequently throughout the day:
-dpx_assessment.sh - Twice a day at 12:35 am and 12:35pm
-dpx_rawcooked.sh - Runs continually, with crontab attempts made (but blocked by Flock when active) every 15 minutes to ensure continual encoding activity
-dpx_post_rawcook.sh - Runs three times a day every 8 hours, at 8:15am, 4:15pm, and 12:15am
-dpx_tar_script.sh - Runs once a day at 5pm
-dpx_clean_up.sh - Runs once a day at 4am

-### DPX Encoding scripts
-35    */12  *    *    *       username      /usr/bin/flock -w 0 --verbose /var/run/dpx_assess.lock         /mnt/path/dpx_encoding/dpx_assessment.sh
-*/15  *     *    *    *       username      /usr/bin/flock -w 0 --verbose /var/run/dpx_rawcook.lock        /mnt/path/dpx_encoding/dpx_rawcook.sh
-15    */8   *    *    *       username      /usr/bin/flock -w 0 --verbose /var/run/dpx_post_rawcook.lock   /mnt/path/dpx_encoding/dpx_post_rawcook.sh
-0     17    *    *    *       username      /usr/bin/flock -w 0 --verbose /var/run/dpx_tar_script.lock     /mnt/path/dpx_encoding/dpx_tar_script.sh
-0     4     *    *    *       username      /usr/bin/flock -w 0 --verbose /var/run/dpx_clean_up.lock       /mnt/path/dpx_encoding/dpx_clean_up.sh

-### Flock lock stat check, if absent replace using touch command
-*/55    *    *    *    *       username      /mnt/path/dpx_encoding/flock_rebuild.sh

-### global.log
-Global.log is created by autoingest scripts to map processing of files as they are ingested into DPI.
-When completed the final message reads "successfully deleted file".
-This message is necessary to clean up of the DPX sequences, and so global.log must be accessed daily by dpx_clean_up.sh.
-The global.log is copied every day at 3AM to the automation_dpx/script_logs folder, just before dpx_clean_up.sh accesses it.